 As previously mentioned, the Memory Cable qualifies as a niche product.
-For this reason, its $70 price tag is a fantastic value for players who will actually utilize the recording function regularly.
+For this reason, its rather high price tag is still a fantastic value for players who will actually utilize the recording function regularly.
 Few other cables on the market offer this functionality, and Gibson could easily have justified charging far more for the Memory Cable.
-However, players should take a moment to consider how often they’ll use the recording capabilities of the Memory Cable, as cables with similar sound reproduction abilities can be found for much less than $70.
-It should be noted however that it’s hard to find a decent recorder for less than 70 bucks, so in that respect the cable is a real bargain.
+However, players should take a moment to consider how often they’ll use the recording capabilities of the Memory Cable, as cables with similar sound reproduction abilities can be found for much less money.
+It should be noted however that it’s hard to find a decent recorder for less than 70 bucks or so, so in that respect the cable is a real bargain.

 Another effect of the Memory Cable’s niche status is its low availability.
 Few small music shops carry this product, though larger retailers like Amazon.com have been known to stock Memory Cables.
 All in all, Gibson has developed an interesting, reliable product, and if suits your needs, this cable is a great value.